K-scope/K-scope/README.md

 First of all, K-scope requires JDK7 or later.
 Please download from Oracle site. http://www.oracle.com/technetwork/java/javase/downloads/index.html

-In addition, this tool uses intermediate codes created by front end of the Omni XcalableMP compiler.
-There exists a download site as follow. http://www.hpcs.cs.tsukuba.ac.jp/omni-compiler/xcalablemp/download.html
+K-scope uses intermediate code created by front end of the Omni XcalableMP compiler.
+The compiler can be downloaded from the following site: http://www.hpcs.cs.tsukuba.ac.jp/omni-compiler/xcalablemp/download.html

+## Remote code building

+As an alternative to installing Omni XcalableMP compiler on your computer, you can use the compiler installed on a server.
+Installed compiler can be made available for remote use in two different ways:

+1. with SSH access without root privileges,
+2. with SSH access with root privileges using Docker IaaS Tools. (github.com/pyotr777/dockerIaaSTools)

+#### Difference between 1. and 2.

+For 1. compiler users have to replace absolute paths in their code with a placeholder ```#[remote_path]```.
+For 2. users don't have to replace absolute paths.

+For the 1. you need only to run an SSH server.
+For the 2. setup see instructions below.

 ### K-scope with Docker IaaS Tools and Omni XMP Compiler